WATCH Sunday, Feb. 8, BWA Memorial Service

 10:00 a.m., Start of Service with the ringing of the calling bell, or Kansho.

-Rev. Sterling Davenport is Officiant.
+Rev. Sterling Davenport is Co-Officiant.

 Mani Ryan, BWA, will chair the Service.